rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 - This adds complexity to `rustdoc`.
 In this case, it does seem like it is justified.
 - This adds noise to the Cargo manifest that is not relevant to Cargo itself.
-  This RFC seeks to provide a good middle ground: overly complex configuration or feature descriptions can exist in a separate `rustdoc.toml`, but a separate file also isn't required for simple configuration.
+  This RFC seeks to provide a good middle ground: lengthy or complex configuration or feature descriptions can exist in a separate `rustdoc.toml`, but a separate file also isn't required for simple configuration.
 - If a user chooses to maintain feature descriptions in `rustdoc.toml` instead of `Cargo.toml`, it does add multiple sources of truth for feature data.